 Section 9010 of the Patient Protection and Affordable Care Act (ACA) imposes a fee on each covered entity engaged in the business of providing health insurance for United States health risks.
-The first filings are due from covered entities by April 15, 2014 and the first fees are due September 30, 2014.
+The first filings were due from covered entities by April 15, 2014 and the first fees were due September 30, 2014.
+There was a moratorium on the fee for 2017 and there was a suspension on the fee for 2019.
+The fee was repealed for calendar years beginning after December 31, 2020.

 A covered entity is generally any entity with net premiums written for health insurance for United States health risks during the fee year that is (1) a health insurance issuer within the meaning of section 9832(b)(2); (2) a health maintenance organization within the meaning of section 9832(b)(3); (3) an insurance company that is subject to tax under subchapter L, Part I or II, or that would be subject to tax under subchapter L, Part I or II, but for the entity being exempt from tax under section 501(a); (4) an insurer that provides health insurance under Medicare Advantage, Medicare Part D, or Medicaid; or (5) a non-fully insured multiple employer welfare arrangement (MEWA).